ski-freak/quartz/content/_index.md

 You may know me from one of my self titled youtube channels or Trackmania mapping.
 My interests include technology related stuff, video games, card games, making videos, mapping in Trackmania, skiing, & mountain biking.

 - [[My Projects]] - Projects and things I'm trying to make happen.
-- [All Posts](./tags/posts) - All posts/articles on this website in one chronological feed, under the post tag.
+- [All Posts](./tags/posts) - All posts/articles on this website in one chronological feed, under the posts tag.
 If you want to see what's going on here, look no further.

 ---
 > [!note] Articles & series on this site